harmanparihar/expense_tracker/README.md

 # expense_tracker
 A hybrid app that helps you keep a detailed log of all your transactions

+Here's a link to to live app : https://harmanparihar.github.io/expense_tracker/

 Use following commands to create a clone of this app:
 <ul>
   <li>Create a new folder</li>